ianlenehan/burningairlines/README.md

 * A user can select a seat.
 COMPLETE
 * When a seat is saved, the available seats on the /flights page should update.
 COMPLETE

+Server side reservation conflicts, and client/server race conditions involving reservations, were avoided by having a validator in `app/models/reservation.rb`.

 ## Burning Airlines Crew

 * Bill